Strong Feller Regularisation of 1-d Nonlinear Transport by Reflected Ornstein-Uhlenbeck Noise: Introduction and statement of main results

-This work is inspired by the recent contributions \cite{delarue2024rearranged,delarue2024intrinsicregularizationnoise1d} to the \textit{regularisation by noise} phenomenon, which is studied there in the case of certain conservative dynamics on the space of measures.
+This work is inspired by the recent contributions \cite{delarue2024rearranged,delarue2024intrinsicregularizationnoise1d} to the regularisation by noise phenomenon, which is studied there in the case of certain conservative dynamics on the space of measures.
 Classically, regularisation by noise arises in finite-dimensional ordinary differential equations (ODEs) in various forms.
 For instance, ODEs with irregular coefficients may admit unique solutions when perturbed or driven by stochastic signals.
 Other manifestations include improved mixing, the emergence of ergodicity, or enhanced stability of solutions with respect to initial conditions (cf.\ e.g.\ \cite{gess2016regularization, flandoli2011regularization} for an overview).
-A common explanation for these effects is the additional regularity introduced through diffusion, which is often exploited in PDE methods used to analyze such phenomena.
+A common explanation for these effects is the additional regularity introduced through diffusion, which in finite dimension is often exploited via PDE methods for a thorough analysis.

-In case of conservative measure valued dynamical systems, profound new challenges appear if one wants to reproduce similar regularisation effects.
-First, the powerful tools from PDE and their regularity theory can typically no longer be used in infinite dimensions.
-This problem, however, has been successfully addressed over the past years in a number of important cases which we briefly review in section \ref{sec:litrev}.
-Second, the space of probability measures is non-linear (i.e.\ a convex polytope, at best) and so meaningful stochastic perturbations need to be found, which are on the one hand strong (i.e.\ 'elliptic') enough and at the same time tangential to the given non-linear state space to yield consistent dynamics.
+In the case of conservative measure-valued dynamical systems, profound new challenges appear when one aims to reproduce similar regularisation effects.
+First, the powerful tools from PDE theory and its regularity results can typically no longer be used in infinite dimensions.
+This problem, however, has been successfully addressed over the past years in a number of important cases, which we briefly review in Section \ref{sec:litrev}.
+Second, the space of probability measures is non-linear (i.e., at best a convex polytope), and so one must find meaningful stochastic perturbations that are on the one hand "strong (i.e., elliptic) enough" and at the same time tangential to the given non-linear state space to yield consistent dynamics.

-Conservative deterministic measure valued dynamics can be found as natural macroscopic descriptions in a huge variety of models of very different microscopic origin.
-Important examples include McKean-Vlasov equations, linear or non-linear Fokker-Planck dynamics, and mean-field games.
-In this work we are guided by the unifying -- and certainly oversimplifying -- perspective in interpreting them as different models of non-linear transport with (possibly singular) self-interaction.
-More specifically, we start from an underlying model of non-linear deterministic transport on the one dimensional torus $\T=\R/\Z$.
-We assume it is given in Lagrangian form
+Conservative deterministic measure-valued dynamics arise as natural macroscopic descriptions in a wide variety of models of very different microscopic origin.
+Important examples include McKean--Vlasov equations, linear or nonlinear Fokker--Planck dynamics, and mean-field games.
+In this work, we are guided by the perspective of interpreting them as different models of nonlinear transport with (possibly singular) self-interaction.
+More specifically, we start from the following model of nonlinear deterministic transport on $\R$